The Best Travel Safety Products for Families: Reviews & Pricing Info for the Top 50 Travel Safety Gear and Gadgets

 Bottom Line: Don’t sacrifice form for function: stay fashionable and safe with an anti-theft purse.

 22. Hidden USB

 You know that you should always carry copies of your ID, travel documents, credit cards and other sensitive information, but have you ever considered carting around a digital copy?
-A hidden USB key allows you to do just that, as it conceals digital files in everyday objects and jewlery.
+A hidden USB key is a fantastic gadget that allows you to do just that, as it conceals digital files in everyday objects and jewlery.